Nodrex/DataCollector/README.md

 🗺️ Roadmap (Phase 2)
 Future versions of this library will include:

-A BatchingEventsCollector for robust concurrent data collection.
+A GroupedEventsCollector for robust concurrent data collection.

 Support for regular classes and full Java interoperability.

-Automatic cancellation via parent CoroutineScopes (e.g., viewModelScope).
+Automatic cancellation via parent CoroutineScopes (e.g., viewModelScope, lifeCycleScope and so on).

+---
+## 📜 License

+This project is licensed under the [MIT License](https://opensource.org/license/MIT).
+Feel free to use, modify, and distribute the library under the terms of the license.

+---
+## 👥 Contributions

+Contributions are welcome!
+If you want to improve this library, please feel free to submit a pull request or open an issue.